Loyens & Loeff advised the syncreon group in its successful debt restructuring

 Vincent VroomPartner Attorney at law

-Vincent Vroom, attorney at law, specialises in restructuring and insolvency matters.
+Vincent Vroom, attorney at law, is chairman of the Litigation & Risk Management Group.
+He specialises in restructuring and insolvency matters.
 He handles a range of issues in restructuring cases whether they arise within the courtroom or outside.T: +31 20 578 59 84 M: +31 6 51 26 63 19 E: firstname.lastname@example.org

 Bastiaan KempSenior associate Attorney at law